-Some of those questionable purchases included more than $15,000 worth of convenience store purchases on gas, cigarettes and alcohol.
+Some of the questionable purchases included more than $15,000 worth of convenience store purchases on gas, cigarettes and alcohol.

-It also shows purchases at Walmart and restaurants, as well as uses of the cars for online dating, Netflix, Redbox, Xbox Live and even a WWE pay-per-view event, according to the report.
+There were also purchases at Walmart and restaurants, as well as uses of the cars for online dating, Netflix, Redbox, Xbox Live and even a WWE pay-per-view event, according to the report.